Struggling to fit three booster seats across your back seat? You’re not alone.

 Legal And Safety Guidelines

-Understanding legal and safety guidelines is key when fitting three booster seats across the back seat.
+Understanding legal and all car seat safety guideslines is key when fitting three booster seats across the back seat.
 These rules protect children and ensure proper use of booster seats.
 Following these guidelines helps avoid fines and keeps kids safe on the road.

 State Laws On Booster Seat Use